favourojo/tswd-dataviz-portfolio/critique-by-design.md

 </script>

-I utilized Tableau to sketch my redisgn and, like I said before, I focused on the the coloring the most.
+I utilized Tableau to sketch my redesign and, like I said before, I focused on the the coloring the most.

 ## Step four: Test the solution